Schaffhausen: Train

+The S-Bahn services S1 and S62 are part of Bodensee S-Bahn, a network of regional trains around Lake Constance (Bodensee).

 Bus

-Schaffhausen and the neighboring town of Neuhausen am Rheinfall have an urban bus network of 8 lines, including the Schaffhausen trolleybus system (line 1).
-Since 2019, the other lines (3–9) are operated by battery-powerd buses (Irizar) and diesel-powered buses.
+Schaffhausen and the neighboring town of Neuhausen am Rheinfall have an urban bus network of 9 lines, including one trolleybus route (line 1), which replaced the former tram system.
+Since 2019, the other lines (3–10) are operated by battery-powerd buses (Irizar) and diesel-powered buses.
 All routes except line 9 call at Schaffhausen railway station.
 Route 9 calls at Herblingen railway station.
 During weekends, there are night buses (designated as N#) operating after midnight.
 The urban bus routes, all operated by Verkehrsbetriebe Schaffhausen (vbsh), are as follows:

-One of the previous urban routes, line 12 to the Rhine Falls, was the first route ever to feature a level 5 autonomous bus (2018-2019).
+One of the previous urban routes, line 12 to the Rhine Falls, was the first route ever to feature a level 5 autonomous bus (2018–2019).

-In addition, there are several regional bus services that link Schaffhausen with villages in the canton of Schaffhausen, the canton of Zurich and nearby German territory.
+In addition, there are several regional bus services that link Schaffhausen with villages in the canton of Schaffhausen, the canton of Zürich and nearby German territory.
 The regional bus services 21–25, lines 630 and 634 and all night bus services (designated with N#) all depart from the forecourt of Schaffhausen railway station:

 Boat

-Departing from Schifflände, there are regular boat trips on the River Rhine (High Rhine) to Stein am Rhein and Kreuzlingen (Lake Constance) offered by Schweizerische Schifffahrtsgesellschaft Untersee und Rhein (URh) during warmer seasons.
+Departing from Schifflände, there are regular boat trips on the river Rhine (High Rhine) to Stein am Rhein and Kreuzlingen (Lake Constance) offered by Schweizerische Schifffahrtsgesellschaft Untersee und Rhein (URh) during warmer seasons.

 Private Transport

 The A4 motorway connects Schaffhausen with Zürich.
 The A4 continues northward to Donaueschingen/Singen (Hohentwiel) in Germany.
 Since 1996, the A4 runs through a tunnel, bypassing the town's center.
 There are three nearby exits along the A4: Schaffhausen Süd, Schaffhausen Nord and Schaffhausen Schweizersbild.

-The Hauptstrasse 13 connects Schaffhausen with villages in the western part of the canton (Klettgau), through the Galgenbucktunnel which opened in 2019, and with villages along the Rhine River east of Schaffhausen.
+The Hauptstrasse 13 connects Schaffhausen with villages in the western part of the canton (Klettgau), through the Galgenbucktunnel which opened in 2019, and with villages along the Rhine east of Schaffhausen.